Janus skyrmion: Interfacial quasiparticle with two-faced helicity: Results and Discussion

-\textit{From Janus particle to Janus skyrmion.}---We first study the static structure of a Janus skyrmion.
+We first study the static structure of a Janus skyrmion.
 A Janus particle has two faces with different properties [Fig.~\ref{FIG1}(a)], therefore, we focus on a Janus skyrmion with two different helicity structures, as illustrated in Figs.~\ref{FIG1}(c)~and~\ref{FIG1}(d).
 The left half of the Janus skyrmion is of N{\'e}el-type helicity, while the right half is of Bloch-type helicity.
-Such a helicity structure is not centrosymmetric with respect to the skyrmion center, which is different to skyrmions with intermediate helicity between N{\'e}el-type and Bloch-type ones~\cite{Kim2018,Kong2024,Liu2024,Akhir2024,Dai_SA2023}.
-Consequently, the Janus skyrmion with helicity asymmetry has a unique heart-like shape but carries a topological charge carried of $|Q|=1$.
+Such a hybrid helicity structure is not centrosymmetric with respect to the skyrmion center, which is different to skyrmions with intermediate helicity between N{\'e}el-type and Bloch-type ones~\cite{Kim2018,Kong2024,Liu2024,Akhir2024,Dai_SA2023}.
+Consequently, the Janus skyrmion with helicity asymmetry carries a topological charge of $|Q|=1$ but has a unique heart-like shape.
+Previously, heart-like skyrmions are also found in chiral skyrmions with chiral kinks~\cite{Kuchkin_PRB2020} as well as in modified multilayer magnets~\cite{Rare_Metals_2022}.